 Per default the values are shown in user units, however it is possible to select the unit by which the values are to be displayed.

-5.2 X-Axis Definitions

-5.3 Y-Axis Definitions

-On this page you define the layout of the y-axis (axes).
+5.2 X-Axis Definitions On this page you define the limits of the x-axis.
+5.3 Y-Axis Definitions On this page you define the layout of the y-axis (axes).
 First, you specify for each item if it should be plotted relative to the left placed or the right placed y-axis.
 Then, you specify the limits and properties of the y-axis.
 In case you have selected items for both the left and the right y-axis, you must enter specifications for both the axes.

-You have to define the axis type as one of three:

-- Linear with automatic labels

-- Linear with manual labels

-- Logarithmic with automatic labels
+You have to define the axis type as one of three: - Linear with automatic labels - Linear with manual labels - Logarithmic with automatic labels NOTE:

-NOTE:

 For manual labels you have to define the interval settings on the axis.
 The axis extension will become fixed to the defined Y-values.

+5.4 Curve Definitions

 On this page you define the appearance of the curves.

 For each curve you define

-- the line width, - the line style as solid, dashed, dotted, dashed-dotted, or filled, - the line colour, and - whether or not the line should be displayed and you may choose to display marker symbols and define
+- the line width,

+- the line style as solid, dashed, dotted, dashed-dotted, or filled,

+- the line colour, and

+- whether or not the line should be displayed

+and you may choose to display marker symbols and define

 - the marker symbol,

 - the marker size,

 - the marker fill style, and

 - the marker colour.

-5.5 Text Annotation

-On this page you define a title for your plot.

-A click on the right mouse button brings up a menu that allows for various manipulations of the active object or the object over which the cursor is positioned.

-A plot control specific property page appears, in which the properties of the plot can be manipulated.

-5.6.2 Time series legend

-Places a legend in the time series plot container depicting the item(s) plotted.

-Places a legend in the plot container depicting the names of the data files from which the plotted data have been taken.
+5.5 Text Annotation On this page you define a title for your plot.
+5.6 Popup Menu A click on the right mouse button brings up a menu that allows for various manipulations of the active object or the object over which the cursor is positioned.
+Properties A plot control specific property page appears, in which the properties of the plot can be manipulated.
+Time series legend Places a legend in the time series plot container depicting the item(s) plotted.
+File name legend Places a legend in the plot container depicting the names of the data files from which the plotted data have been taken.

-5.6.4 Zoom in
+Zoom facilities

-Allows you to zoom in on the plotted data and change the focus of the plot.
+Zoom In allows you to zoom in on the plotted data and change the focus of the plot.

+Zoom Out zooms out to default coverage.